mkht/PSOpenAI/README.md

 ----
 ## Changelog
+### Unreleased
+ - Add `-Stream` option for `Request-ChatGPT` and `Request-TextCompletion`.
+ - The AI model `code-davinci-edit-001` has been outdated.
+ - Fix wrong messages about expires date of AI models.

 ### 1.2.1
  - OpenAI has announced that the Codex API will be discontinued on 2023-03-23, the following functions may no longer work in the future.
 In the future release, these functions will be completely removed from the module.
    + `Request-CodeCompletion`